 - When RAM is not zero, the target device write cache is written to RAM first.
 When RAM is full, the least recently used block of data is written to the local differencing disk to accommodate newer data on RAM.
 The amount of RAM specified is the non-paged kernel memory that the target device consumes.

 Compared to “Cache on device hard drive” cache mode, the VHDX block format has a faster file expansion rate.
-The local disk free space should be reconsidered to accommodate the streaming workload.
-To ensure target device reliability in high demand workload, Citrix recommends that local disk free space is larger than vDisk capacity size.
+The local disk free space is reconsidered to accommodate the streaming workload.
+To ensure target device reliability in a high demand workload, Citrix recommends that local disk free space is larger than vDisk capacity size.

-When the local disk is out of space, the target device vDisk IO goes in to a pause state.
+When the local disk is out of space, the target device vDisk I/O goes in to a pause state.
 It waits for more local disk free space to become available.
-This condition has a negative impact on workload continuity.
+This condition has a negative impact on the workload continuity.
 Citrix recommends allocating enough local disk free space.